To make money, you have to sell something!

-16. Used Goods
+18. Used Goods

 It can work to your advantage if you happen to be a habitual shopper.
 Just make sure that you turn to the right places (yard sales, thrift stores) and buy the stuff cheap (used/old items).

-Or, you could turn to the neighborhood flea markets, which probably work better if your products quality can only be assured through physical or visual inspection.
+Or, you could turn to the neighborhood flea markets, which probably work better if your product’s quality can only be assured through physical or visual inspection.

 Overhead is low (online marketplace is virtually free and a table at the flea-market costs $25 – $60).

-No one in the real world has become millionaire doing just that, but it can be decent money and you are doing what you like while you enjoy the extra income.
+No one in the real world has become a millionaire doing just that, but it can be decent money and you are doing what you like while you enjoy the extra income.

-17. Rooms in Your Home
+19. Rent Rooms in Your Home

-21. Things You Don’t Need
+20. Things You Don’t Need

 Organize a yard sale for those unwanted items that are occupying space in your household.